 - No fuel cans are allowed inside a vehicle,

-and any additional fuel tank must be an OEM or otherwise
+and additional fuel tanks must be an OEM or otherwise

 certified installation.
 Secured fuel carriers are allowed

-in a truck bed,or attached to the rear bumper, hitch, or roof
+in a truck bed, or secured to the rear bumper, hitch, or roof

 of any vehicle.